Tokamak Fusion Test Reactor: Operations

+3.7 × 10 18 reactions per second, and peak fusion energy created in one discharge was 7.6 MJ.

 Further testing revealed significant problems, however.
 To reach break-even, the system would have to meet several goals at the same time, a combination of temperature, density and the length of time the fuel is confined.
 In April 1986, TFTR experiments demonstrated the last two of these requirements when it produced a fusion triple product of 1.5 x ×10^14 Kelvin seconds per cubic centimeter, which is close to the goal for a practical reactor and five to seven times what is needed for breakeven.
 However, this occurred at a temperature that was far below what would be required.
 In July 1986, TFTR achieved a plasma temperature of 200 million kelvin (200 MK), at that time the highest ever reached in a laboratory.
-The temperature is 10 times greater than the center of the sun, and more than enough for breakeven.
+The temperature is 10 times greater than the center of the Sun, and more than enough for breakeven.
 Unfortunately, to reach these temperatures the triple product had been greatly reduced to ×10^13, two or three times too small for break-even.

 Major efforts to reach these conditions simultaneously continued.
 Donald Grove, TFTR project manager, said they expected to achieve that goal in 1987.
 This would be followed with D-T tests that would actually produce breakeven, beginning in 1989.
 Unfortunately, the system was unable to meet any of these goals.
 The reasons for these problems were intensively studied over the following years, leading to a new understanding of the instabilities of high-performance plasmas that had not been seen in smaller machines.
 A major outcome of TFTR's troubles was the development of highly non-uniform plasma cross-sections, notably the D-shaped plasmas that now dominate the field.